About The Therapist

 How long are gift certificates good for?

-Bliss Massage Gift Certificates are valid for one year from the date of purchase.
+Bliss Massage Gift Certificates are valid for five years from the date of purchase.